 - 6.1.
 The Fire & Rescue Authority holds invested funds representing income received in advance of expenditure plus balances and reserves held.
-In the past 12 months, the Fire & Rescue Authority's treasury investment balance has ranged between £23.3m and £42.4m, however it is expected that balances will fall between now and 31 March 2023 as shown in Table 1. - 6.2.
-The reduction in investment balances predicted are as a result of the planned funding of the transformation programme, as well as due to the normal pattern of expected income and expenditure whereby the largest balances are expected in August following the receipt of the annual pension grant in July.
-The reduction in balances will be lower than it otherwise would have been, as employer's LGPS pension contributions were paid in advance for the period to March 2023 by the Fire and Rescue Authority in April 2020.
+In the past 12 months, the Fire & Rescue Authority's treasury investment balance has ranged between £25.7m and £45.0m, however it is expected that balances will fall between now and 31 March 2023 as shown in Table 1. - 6.2.
+The reduction in investment balances predicted are as a result of the planned funding of the capital programme, as well as due to the normal pattern of expected income and expenditure whereby the largest balances are expected in August following the receipt of the annual pension grant in July.